notiflowsDocs

 When you trigger a notiflow, it always uses the published version.
 Your draft changes don't affect live notifications until you publish.

-Create notiflow → Edit draft → Publish → Edit draft → Publish → ...
+Create notiflow → Edit draft → Publish → Edit new draft → Publish → ...

 Publishing